 Your Generous Donation:

-- Ensures that the history of American’s first English Colony on Roanoke Island is celebrated for generations to come
+- Ensures that the history of America’s first English Colony on Roanoke Island is celebrated for generations to come

 - Makes possible theatre and arts programs such as the youth theatre camps, the children’s summer theatre shows and backstage tours